SamueleSandrini/skeleton_trajectory/README.md

 # Skeleton Trajectory Repository
 Welcome to the repository Project of CARI and Vis4Mechs Laboratory, University of Brescia, Italy !<br>

-This repository is a thesis project and aims at developing a ROS-based framework to identify human keypoints and make the 3d-reconstruction of them inside a collaborative robotic cell.
+This repository is a thesis project and aims at developing a ROS-based framework to identify human keypoints and to make the 3d-reconstruction of them inside a collaborative robotic cell, usefull for human muvements tracking.

 ## Maintainers